RituNandi/data-collection-challenge/README.md

 # data-collection-challenge

+As part of this assignment, following deliverables to be submitted:
+* Deliverable 1: Scrape titles and preview text from Mars news articles.
+* Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.
 Automated browsing was enabled by Splinter and WebDriver Manager.
-BeautifulSoup objects were created to extract HTML code for both Jupyter Notebooks. `Mars/part_1_mars_news.ipynb` scrapes Mars news from web and stores the information in a list of Python dictionaries.
-This data is also stored in `Output/scraped_mars_news_data.json`. `Mars/part_2_mars_weather.ipynb` scrapes Mars temperature/weather information from the web and stores the information into a Pandas DataFrame. `Output/mars_weather.csv` is the output csv file for the Pandas DataFrame with Mars temperature/weather information from part 2.
+BeautifulSoup objects were created to extract HTML code for both Jupyter Notebooks.
+  `Mars/part_1_mars_news.ipynb` scrapes Mars news from web and stores the information in a list of Python dictionaries.
+This data is also stored in `Output/scraped_mars_news_data.json`.
+  `Mars/part_2_mars_weather.ipynb` scrapes Mars temperature/weather information from the web and stores the information into a Pandas DataFrame. `Output/mars_weather.csv` is the output csv file for the Pandas DataFrame with Mars temperature/weather information from part 2.

 ## Part 1: Scrape Titles and Preview Text from Mars News

 * Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup).
 * The titles and preview text of the news articles were scraped and extracted, and stored in a list of dictionaries.
-[{'title': "NASA's MAVEN Observes Martian Light Show Caused by Major Solar Storm", 'preview': 'For the first time in its eight years orbiting Mars, NASA’s MAVEN mission witnessed two different types of ultraviolet aurorae simultaneously, the result of solar storms that began on Aug.
-27.'}, ...]
+`[{'title': "NASA's MAVEN Observes Martian Light Show Caused by Major Solar Storm", 'preview': 'For the first time in its eight years orbiting Mars, NASA’s MAVEN mission witnessed two different types of ultraviolet aurorae simultaneously, the result of solar storms that began on Aug.
+27.'}, ...]`
 * This scraped data was then stored in a JSON file: `Output/scraped_mars_news_data.json`